-RAN1 would like to note that for the UL power determination, RAN1 has assumed power control changes are not allowed for one channel on one carrier in the middle of subframe in asynchronous case in dual connectivity (i.e., Power of on-going transmission is not adjusted).
+RAN1 would like to note that for the UL power determination, RAN1 has agreed power control changes are not allowed for one channel on one carrier in the middle of subframe in asynchronous case in dual connectivity (i.e., Power of on-going transmission is not adjusted), and RAN1 uses single Pcmax value for a given subframe in a given CG when calculating power allocation according to PCM2.

-RAN1 would like to ask whether it is assume by RAN4 that Pcmax of non-reference subframe q could vary between the reference subframe p duration and the reference subframe p+1 duration in case 1, and Pcmax of non-reference subframe p could vary between the reference subframe q duration and the reference subframe q+1 duration in case 2.
+RAN1 would like to ask whether it is RAN4’s understandingthat Pcmax of non-reference subframe q in TS36.101 could vary between the reference subframe p duration and the reference subframe p+1 duration in case 1, and Pcmax of non-reference subframe p could vary between the reference subframe q duration and the reference subframe q+1 duration in case 2.
+If yes, RAN1 asks RAN4 to provide a value of Pcmax that is used to calculate power allocation for a non-reference subframe for a CG.

 Small cell enhancement